ArjenSchwarz/ignoreme/content/posts/AWS-CLI.md

 Categories:   ["aws"]
 aliases:      ["/aws/2014/07/introduction-to-the-aws-cli"]
 Slug:         "introduction-to-the-aws-cli"
+Description:  "As I'll be writing a number of articles about AWS in the future, I figured it would be a good idea to first introduce the basics.
+This article will therefore introduce the AWS API, and guide you through setting it up for your own use."
 ---

 As I'll be writing a number of articles about AWS in the future, I figured it would be a good idea to first introduce the basics.
 This article will therefore introduce the AWS API, and guide you through setting it up for your own use.